Echo: Shinies, sir?

 - XCOM 2 has DLC that, among other things, lets you outfit your soldiers with battered, decades-old suits of combat armor from XCOM: Enemy Unknown, some of which are literally held together with duct tape.

-- Turn Signals on a Land Raider has a strip where two Ultramarines show up, barely recognizable as such because their owner "likes to give us battle-damage".
+- Turn Signals on a Land Raider has a strip where two Ultramarines show up (whose Chapter colors are bright blue and white), barely recognizable as such because their owner "likes to give us battle-damage".

 - Extensive use of a tool will always have a negative effect on it.
 Maintenance will prevent it from breaking down, however its appearance will never be the same by time and use.

 - Prominent in the centuries when armor was still in vogue, the reasons are varied and depend on the time period.
-For example, good cuirasses always had a bullet mark that proved its effectiveness to protect its user.
+For example, good cuirasses always had a bullet mark that proved its effectiveness to protect its user (the origin of the term bulletproof was an armorer shooting a gun at the cuirass to prove its worth).

 - This was common during the times before the musket was made more lethal: good armor and weapons were at times scarce and one had to take care of their equipment because there weren't repair places available.